olehyev138/diverst-devv/docs/devops/environment-initialization.md

   - Switch SSO roles to administrator account with SSO & IAM permissions
   - Disable the SSO user created for this new account
   - Remove new SSO user from new account
-  - Assign current user/group (TODO) to new account
+  - Assign current user/group to new account
-  - Write down _account id_ of new and master account for later reference
+  - Record _account id_ of new environment account

-- IAM Full Access Role Creation
+- IAM Administrator Access Role Creation

   - Switch SSO roles to administrative access in new environment account
   - Navigate to IAM & create new role.
-  - Select _Another AWS Account_ for trusted entity, copy paste master account ID into text box
+  - Select _Another AWS Account_ for trusted entity, copy paste master account ID into text box - consult password manager for id.
   - Select AdministratorAccess for policy
   - Name the role: `cli-bot-<account-name>-administrator-access`
   - Click _Create Role_
   - Increase max role duration to 4 hours
-  - Write down _role arn_
+  - Record _role arn_

 - IAM Role Policy